U.S. charges BitMEX cryptocurrency executives with violating Bank Secrecy Act

-NEW YORK (Reuters) - U.S. prosecutors on Thursday filed criminal charges accusing four founders and executives of the BitMEX cryptocurrency derivatives exchange of failing to take sufficient steps to stop money laundering.
+NEW YORK, Oct 1 (Reuters) - U.S. prosecutors on Thursday filed criminal charges accusing four founders and executives of the BitMEX cryptocurrency derivatives exchange of failing to take sufficient steps to stop money laundering.

 Our Standards: The Thomson Reuters Trust Principles.